rigon/photo-gallery/README.md

 - [ ] Tool for renaming files
 - [ ] Image resizing according with screen

-## Quick start

-Using docker, run:

-    docker run -p 3080:3080 --name photo-gallery rigon/photo-gallery:demo

-That's it, enjoy!
-Just open in your browser [http://localhost:3080](http://localhost:3080).

-This image however includes a demo gallery, for your own use please use `rigon/photo-gallery`.

 ## Build and Run

 First, clone the project: